By Eli Sanderlin, NMLS #1983384 · Updated July 8, 2026 · 15 min read

 5. Deal renegotiated, contract amended, or dies.

 The fix: Quote insurance BEFORE you go under contract.
 24-hour turnaround through me.
-It's the single highest-leverage thing you can do as a coastal investor.
+It's the single most useful thing you can do as a coastal investor.
+You can also ballpark wind and flood cost first with the Coastal Insurance Estimator, then bring me the real property for a firm quote.

 DSCR lenders increasingly require proof that the property is legally allowed to operate as an STR.
 Different markets, different rules: